Kmasteller/scrap-along/README.md

-* Scrap Along APP
+#### Scrap Along APP

-*** Mongoose Scraper ***
+### *** Mongoose Scraper ***

-By Kenneth Masteller
+## By Kenneth Masteller

-Please note I altered functionality for so if you desire to scrape, you will need to go to /scrape route.
-I didn't like it updated onload if I was commenting back and forth with someone.
+A Mongoose scraper using the Cheerio library to help scrape Twisted Sifter (twistedsifter.com) which renders an article and link (no summary available) on the front end.
+There is then the option of sharing notes across the platform, persisting through Mongo DB.

-Thank you!
+© 2018 Kenneth Masteller